filoscoder/dry-on-react/README.md

 # DRY (Don't Repeat Yourself)

-I'm a freelance Software Engineer, my stack is Javascript & React.
+I'm a freelance Software Engineer, my stack is Typescript & React.
 After some time working on different projects, I found myself facing the same problems and solving them with the same pattern.
 This is a repository for saving valuable time and stay as DRY as possible while working.
 <br/><br/>